0%

 Additionally, ethical considerations regarding user privacy and data protection should not be overlooked.

-Make sure to comply with privacy laws like GDPR and be transparent with users about the data you collect.
+Ensure compliance with privacy laws, such as GDPR, and be transparent with users about the data you collect.

 2. SEO Metrics and Key Performance Indicators

-SEO (Search Engine Optimization) is an ever-evolving discipline, and its efficacy depends on several variables, some of which are out of your control.
+SEO (Search Engine Optimisation) is an ever-evolving discipline, and its efficacy depends on several variables, some of which are out of your control.

 However, what is within your control is how you measure success and adjust your strategies accordingly.